-Transfer learning for deep machine learning is the process of first training a base network on a benchmark dataset (like ImageNet), and then transferring the best-learned network features (the network’s weights and structures) to a second network to be trained on a target dataset.
+When it comes to deep machine learning, transfer learning refers to the process of first training a base network on a benchmark dataset (such as ImageNet), and then transferring the best-learned network features (the network’s weights and structures) to a second network so that it can be trained on a target dataset.

 This idea has been shown to improve deep neural network’s generalization capabilities significantly in many application areas.
 Recently, considering the lengthening timelines for deep machine learning the interest in transfer learning has grown significantly.